peteflorence/crazyflie-CAD/README.md

 # crazyflie-CAD

-This directory contains SolidWorks files related to our quadrotor research at MIT CSAIL with the CrazyFlie platform.
+This directory contains SolidWorks files related to our quadrotor research in the MIT CSAIL Robot Locomotion Group (http://groups.csail.mit.edu/locomotion/) with the CrazyFlie platform.
 More information about the CrazyFlie platform may be found at http://www.bitcraze.se/

 There are two primary goals for the files in these directories: